Table of contents

 A measure of the extent to which an employee represents a full person year charge against a departmental budget.
 Full time equivalents are calculated as a ratio of assigned hours of work to scheduled hours of work.
 Scheduled hours of work are set out in collective agreements.

-- gender-based analysis plus (GBA+) (analyse comparative entre les sexes plus [ACS+])
+- gender-based analysis plus (GBA plus) (analyse comparative entre les sexes plus [ACS plus])

 An analytical process used to assess how diverse groups of women, men and gender-diverse people experience policies, programs and services based on multiple factors including race, ethnicity, religion, age, and mental or physical disability.